tjcchen/mcp-working-demo/README.md

 ## MCP-WORKING-DEMO

-The `Model Context Protocol (MCP)` is an open standard, proposed by Anthropic, designed to enable AI models, particularly Large Language Models (LLMs), to interact with the real world.
+The `Model Context Protocol (MCP)`, initially proposed by Anthropic, is an open standard designed to enable AI models, particularly Large Language Models (LLMs), to interact with the real world.
 Its purpose is to allow AI to access external data and perform real-world actions, moving them beyond just generating text.

 ## How It Works